welltempereddeveloper/welltempereddeveloper/_posts/2019-01-04-programming-101-how-many-parameters-should-a-function-take.md

 ### So how many parameters _should_ a function take?

-"As many as it needs" is really the right answer, _but_ with the caveat that the function is doing one thing and one thing only.
+As many as it needs, _but_ with the caveat that the function is really doing one thing and one thing only.
 If that's the case, we should never end up with monster functions that need to be fed 20 parameters to do their thing.

 Now, if we come across the need, here and there, to take 5 parameters, then it's not the end of the world.
 It's ok, really. _But_, if we're constantly doing